MicrosoftDocs/xamarin-docs/docs/ios/platform/eventkit.md

 ---
-title: "EventKit"
+title: "EventKit in Xamarin.iOS"
-description: "This guide provides an overview on how to access and work with Calendars, CalendarEvents, and Reminders data stored in the Calendar Database, as exposed via the EventKit.
-It covers the major classes and their role in EventKit programming, as well as a number of common tasks associated with the EventKit framework." ms.prod: xamarin ms.assetid: 00E88629-357D-1FCD-4FCE-1330D5D9D32C ms.technology: xamarin-ios
+description: "This document describes EventKit and how to use it in Xamarin.iOS.
+It discusses calendars, calendar events, and reminders, looks at classes commonly used when programming with EventKit, and more." ms.prod: xamarin ms.assetid: 00E88629-357D-1FCD-4FCE-1330D5D9D32C ms.technology: xamarin-ios